What is Personal Services Income (PSI) in Australia? The Complete Guide

 2. Unrelated Clients Test

-You pass if:
+You pass this test if:

 • You have two or more unrelated clients